benja2998/batch/README.md

 %command%
 ```

-will not work properly!
+will only work if it is an external command, not a built-in command

 ## Features

-* Significantly faster than the Windows `cmd.exe` interpreter
+* Compiled output is around 30% faster than the Windows `cmd.exe` due to the executable using native Windows APIs and native CPU instructions

+## Benchmarking

+You can benchmark the compiler by running `benchmark.bat`.

 ## Currently supported batch features